-Recognised as one of the first and most important of the great C18 English Landscape Gardens with International significance, the project brings the interpretation of the Gardens and the Stowe Mansion house together, for the first time for the enjoyment of the visitor.
+Recognised as one of the first and most important of the great C18 Landscape Gardens with international significance, the project brings the interpretation of the Gardens and the recently restored Stowe Mansion house together for the first time, for the enjoyment of the visitor.